arahi7860/react-intro/readme.md

 > how we used to add and use React.
 We had to import React like this at the top
 > of every component JS file before React 17

+Any easy way to remember the four things you need is FIRE (function, import (sometimes), return, export).

 The above is how we _define_ a component, how do we render it to the browser?

 For that, we have to look at `index.js`: